cincuranet/blog/_posts/2014-11-24-233490-filestream-length-and-what-i-learned.md

 category: none
 layout: post
 ---
 I'm writing a tool that has, at the core, only one task.
-Upload file or files to the Azure blob as fast and as efficiently as possible.
+Upload file or files to the [Azure blob][7] as fast and as efficiently as possible.
 Nothing special overall.
 The devil is in details.
 As usual.

 <!-- excerpt -->